-The ninth prompt, for the ninth week ending Tuesday, November 28th, is:
+The twelfth prompt, for the twelfth week ending Tuesday, December 19th, is:

 (Don’t be too pressured by this, really.
 Work at your own pace.
 The schedule is for those who thrive on deadlines, and you may submit your poetry at any time.
 Also, no you do not have to participate in all prompts.
 I’m not even sure that I will.)